Metaswitch/clearwater-readthedocs/docs/Installing_a_Chef_workstation.md

 ## Add deployment-specific configuration

-Now add the following lines to the bottom of your `~/.chef/knife.rb` file, using the AWS deployment keys are the ones you obtained above.
+Now add the following lines to the bottom of your `~/.chef/knife.rb` file, using the AWS deployment keys you obtained above.

     # AWS deployment keys.
     knife[:aws_access_key_id]     = "<accessKey>"